Kentucky Women's Book Festival

 This year, one lucky festival attendee will win a free Kindle!

-If you're interested in volunteering, please contact Virginia Mattingly.
+If you're interested in volunteering, please contact Virginia Mattingly immediately.